Sorting by

 Understanding Barclays Lifetime Mortgage and Retirement Interest-Only Mortgage

 For many retirees, managing finances and securing a comfortable lifestyle are priorities.
 Barclays offers two key mortgage products tailored for older homeowners: the lifetime mortgage and the retirement interest-only mortgage (RIO mortgage).
 These options provide flexibility and financial stability by allowing you to release equity from your home.
-This guide will explore both mortgage types’ features, advantages, and considerations.
+This guide will explore the features, advantages, and considerations of both mortgage types.

 Barclays Lifetime Mortgage

-A lifetime mortgage is a loan secured against your home, allowing you to release equity without moving.
-The interest on the loan accrues over time and is repaid when the property is sold, typically upon the homeowner’s death or when they move into long-term care.
+A lifetime mortgage is a loan secured against the home that allows you to release equity without moving.
+The loan interest accrues over time and is repaid when the property is sold, typically upon the homeowner’s death or when they move into long-term care.
 This option provides a way to access a lump sum or regular payments to supplement your income.

 Key Features

-• Release equity: Access funds tied up in your property without needing to sell or move.
+• Release equity: Access funds tied up in your property without selling or moving.

 • No monthly repayments: Interest accrues over time and is repaid when the property is sold.